scania/corporate-ui/contribution.md

     - Have you set the name attribute to scania(or if you have your own theme) `<c-theme name='scania'>`
     - Is everything you are using in the component compatible with the browser, you can check [caniuse.com](caniuse.com)
     - Are you using correct version of Corporate-Ui or Scania-theme, some versions might not contain what you are looking for

-Notes:
-- Namespace c-component
-- Mention more about defineCustomElements(KS problem with dropdown)
-- Angular, react and Vue gudies
-- polyfill mention
-- Add anchors
-- Npm reason to use